victoriapurwo/cse15l-lab-reports/lab-report-3.md

 *[Source](https://www.example.com)*

-1. This command finds all files that are greater than 10MB, which can be useful when...
+1. This command finds all files that are greater than 10MB.
+There are no files that are greater than 10MB in the technical directory, as seen in the output below.
+This option can be useful in many scenarios, such as searching for large files as a way to declutter and/or save storage space.

 ```
-$ find /home/docsearch/technical/biomed -size +10M
+$ find /home/docsearch/technical -size +10M

 ```

-2. This command finds all files that are smaller than 100MB, which can be useful when...
+2. This command finds all files that are smaller than 100MB, which can be useful when you want to narrow down the results to only small files and when you know you are not looking for large files.

 ```
 $ find /home/docsearch/technical/911report -size -100M